 Boyertown is a very small borough located in the state of Pennsylvania.
-With a population of 4,046 people and four constituent neighborhoods, Boyertown is the 367th largest community in Pennsylvania.
-Much of the housing stock in Boyertown was built prior to World War II, making it one of the older and more historic boroughs in the country.
+With a population of 4,264 people and three constituent neighborhoods, Boyertown is the 355th largest community in Pennsylvania.
+Boyertown has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Boyertown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs, Boyertown isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Boyertown are a mix of both white- and blue-collar jobs.
 Overall, Boyertown is a borough of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Boyertown who work in office and administrative support (19.38%), sales jobs (7.46%), and food service (6.46%).
+There are especially a lot of people living in Boyertown who work in office and administrative support (16.23%), food service (9.72%), and sales jobs (9.02%).

-The per capita income in Boyertown in 2010 was $24,460, which is middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $97,840 for a family of four.
+The per capita income in Boyertown in 2018 was $31,410, which is upper middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $125,640 for a family of four.
 However, Boyertown contains both very wealthy and poor people as well.

 The people who call Boyertown home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Boyertown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Boyertown include Irish, Italian, Pennsylvania German, and Polish.
+The greatest number of Boyertown residents report their race to be White, followed by Asian.
+Important ancestries of people in Boyertown include German, English, Irish, Pennsylvania German, and Polish.

 The most common language spoken in Boyertown is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Italian.